hunsalz/smart-sensor/README.md

 ## Watch [Smart-Sensor-App ↗](https://smart-sensor.back4app.io/) live.

-Smart-Sensor-App is a Progressive Web App build with [Polymer 3.0](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview).
+Smart-Sensor consists of various sensor input sources and a central Progressive Web App.
+Sensor values are collected via separate ESP8266 units.
+Smart-Sensor-App is build with [Polymer 3.0](https://polymer-library.polymer-project.org/3.0/docs/devguide/feature-overview).
+The App is easily extandable by new widgets and shows new sensor values instantly.
 As backend service [Parse](https://parseplatform.org/) is used.

-Application shows sensor values collected by an ESP8266 development board.
-Values are post-processed by [Cloud Code](https://docs.parseplatform.org/cloudcode/guide/) to limit the amount of historical values.
-New values are shown instantly.
-The App itself is easily extandable by new widgets.
+## Features

+* TODO

 ## Hardware listing